agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

   foo n (x ∷ xs) = foo _ xs
   -- Error: Cannot branch on erased argument of datatype Vec Nat n

-The type checker enters compile-time mode when checking types, or when checking arguments or definitions marked as erased.
+The type checker enters compile-time mode when

+- checking a type, i.e. when moving to the right of a ``:``,
+- checking erased arguments to a constructor or function, or
+- checking the body of an erased definition

+Note that the type checker does not enter compile-time mode based on the type a term is checked against.
+In particular checking a term against ``Set`` does not trigger compile-time mode.

 .. _references: